View our slideshow of places "Shining a Green Light" during the first National Injury Prevention Day.

 A number of sites are encouraging employees to wear green, and promoting the day with hospital signage indoors and out.

-Austin: A news segment is scheduled to air on the November 17th to promote child safety/injury and National Injury Prevention day.
-Dell Children's Hospital and Texas Gun Sense and will do social media posts leading up to the day, an op-ed has been submitted to the Austin Statesman.
+Austin: A news segment aired on the November 17th to promote child safety/injury and National Injury Prevention day.
+Dell Children's Hospital and Texas Gun Sense and did social media posts leading up to the day, an op-ed has been submitted to the Austin Statesman.
+An interview was also conducted on KXAN news (link to article).

-Baltimore: On the 18th, Public Health on Call will feature Injury Free and Injury Prevention Day, hosted by Dr. Josh Sharfstein, Associate Dean for Practice, Johns Hopkins Bloomberg School of Public Health.
+Baltimore: On the 18th, Public Health on Call featured Injury Free and Injury Prevention Day, hosted by Dr. Josh Sharfstein, Associate Dean for Practice, Johns Hopkins Bloomberg School of Public Health.
+Listen to the pocast.

-Columbus: The Center for Injury Research and Policy staff will be wearing green when their photo is captured and shared on National Injury Prevention Day.
-The event will be posted using the @CIRPatNCH Twitter handle, the @nationwidekids Twitter handle, and the @PreventChildInj Twitter handle.
-Information about the event will also be included in the next Prevent Child Injury newsletter.
+Columbus: The Center for Injury Research and Policy staff wore green when their photo was captured and shared on National Injury Prevention Day.
+The event was posted using the @CIRPatNCH Twitter handle, the @nationwidekids Twitter handle, and the @PreventChildInj Twitter handle.
+Information about the event was also included in the Prevent Child Injury newsletter.

-Houston: Texas Children's Hospital is publishing an Op Ed in the Houston Chronicle and on the hospital blog.
+Houston: Texas Children's Hospital published an Op Ed in the Houston Chronicle and on the hospital blog.

-Iowa City: National Injury Prevention Day will be covered in the Injury Control Research Center's monthly injury blog.
-The Center also produced a zoom background that is being shared by across the country.
+Iowa City: National Injury Prevention Day was covered in the Injury Control Research Center's monthly injury blog.
+The Center also produced a zoom background that was shared across the country.

-Injury Free Iowa also be joined by other University of Iowa Departments and entities within their Institutions as they send out social media posts going each day of the week surrounding Injury Prevention Day.
-The Department of Transportation in Iowa is taking part as well by posting Injury Prevention messages on interstate signs.
+Injury Free Iowa was also joined by other University of Iowa Departments and entities within their Institutions and they sent out social media posts about Injury Prevention Day.
+The Department of Transportation in Iowa took part as well by posting Injury Prevention messages on interstate signs.

-Minneapolis: In Hennepin County a weekly radio station show called Health Matters, a popular 1-hour show with call-in questions answered by experts in the field, will feature Injury Prevention on November 18th.
+Minneapolis: In Hennepin County a weekly radio station show called Health Matters, a popular 1-hour show with call-in questions answered by experts in the field, featured Injury Prevention on November 18th.
+In addition to contributing to twitter chats, the PR Department also created a new injury prevention website.

 Philadelphia: Injury Free Philadelphia, at St. Christopher's Hospital for Children, has produced a website and a flier for Injury Prevention Day.
 Visit InjuryFreePhiladelphia.org and download the flier.

-Seattle: Harborview Injury Prevention & Research Center is creating a toolkit for Injury Day.
-The toolkit will focus on suicide prevention and safe storage of firearms.
+Seattle: Harborview Injury Prevention & Research Center created a toolkit for Injury Prevention Day.
+The toolkit focuses on suicide prevention and safe storage of firearms.
 The center has partnered with Forefront, University of Washington's suicide prevention organization.
 Go to https://hiprc.org/nipd/.

 On November 18th a number of Injury Prevention Centers held events and programs to raise awareness about the work they do.
 San Diego addressed child drownings, Kansas City tackled fire safety, Nashville looked at home safety, and Peoria, Illinois addressed child car passenger safety.